Web Project Manager

 Though her job is technical, her life outside of Think Shift is very creative.
 Jenny-Lynn grew up in the arts community, and began performing at a young age, singing with various choirs, vocal jazz and a capella groups.
 She’s performed at Goldeyes and Blue Bomber games, WAR Child Benefit concert, Fred Penner’s Christmas Special, the Winnipeg Folk Festival and the International Children’s Festival circuit.

-JL serves on the board of the Gas Station Arts Theatre Centre, is a member of Ecco Singers, and takes part in the Winnipeg Midnight Choir.
+In her free time, JL creates lettering and watercolour art and is a member of Ecco Singers.
 She belongs to the Winnipeg Ukulele Club, Secret Handshake, New Media Manitoba and the Winnipeg PHP Group.
 And she’s a volunteer mentor for the Winnipeg Chapter of Ladies Learning Code.
-She’s currently taking tap dance lessons – something she's always wanted to do.
 Jenny-Lynn also has an odd affinity for owning small things, like her ukulele and smart car.
-And she's an Apple lover to her core (pun intended).
+And she’s an Apple lover to her core (pun intended).
 She even worked part-time at the retail store for a while.

 Q. What was university like for you?